SvdZande/Internship_MPD_Bachelors/README.md

 ## Workflow

 ### scRNA pre-processing (KC TERT)
 To pre-process scRNA data, you should create a Seurat object out of the count tables of all cells.
 A tutorial on Seurat can be found [here](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html).
 Then, you can use the _seurat_scRNA_analysis_v1.0.Rmd_ file present in this repository to perform quality controls on these cells, filter them, and assign them to one of the pseudobulk replicates (based on UMAP clustering or random assignment).
 This will generate pseudobulk count tables that can be directly used for the analyses below.
+In the end, I did not use my scRNA data due to poor quality, but I could still generate two pseudobulk replicates from this script.

 ### Coupling counts tables to gene names
 As an input, you should have count tables of genes in all conditions.
 The genes are given in ENSEMBL identifiers.
 You should also have _mart_export.txt_  downloaded to your working directory.
 To couple the count table to gene names, use the script coupling_gene_identifiers.Rmd.
-Do this for the count tables of both conditions (LSCs and KCs), unless your count table already includes gene names (for example for the KC TERT samples).
+Do this for the count tables of both conditions (LSCs and KCs), unless your count table already includes gene names.

 ### Analysing primary vs TERT limbal stem cells (LSCs)
 Once you have coupled the count table to the gene names, you can use the count tables of primary and TERT immortalised LSCs to compare these conditions to each other.
-You can do this using the _deseq2_wt_vs_TERT_LSC_v1.5.Rmd_ file.
+You can do this using the _deseq2_wt_vs_TERT_LSC_v1.5B.Rmd_ file.
 Make sure to save the differential genes (the output of genes_2 that will export to your results directory) as you will need this for the overall analysis.

 ### Analysing primary vs TERT keratinocytes (KCs)
-You can use the _deseq2_wt_vs_TERT_KC_v1.1.Rmd_ file to perform the same primary vs TERT analysis as done for the LSCs, but now for keratinocytes.
-The input is the count tables for the primary keratinocytes and the pseudobulk replicates of KC TERT.
+You can use the _deseq2_wt_vs_TERT_KC_v1.3.Rmd_ file to perform the same primary vs TERT analysis as done for the LSCs, but now for keratinocytes.
+The input is the count tables for the primary and TERT immortalized keratinocytes.
 Again, make sure to save the differential genes to your results directory.

 ### Analysing primary vs TERT of all cell types
-To perform an overall analysis of primary vs TERT conditions, you can use the _deseq2_wt_vs_TERT_overall_v1.1.Rmd_ file.
+To perform an overall analysis of primary vs TERT conditions, you can use the _deseq2_wt_vs_TERT_overall_v1.2.Rmd_ file.
 As an input, you provide all count tables you have (primary LSC, primary KC, TERT LSC, and TERT KC).

 ### Analysing primary inhouse samples (LSC vs KC)
 If you perform the analyses above and look at the result of PCA analyses and sample clustering, you might find that the primary inhouse samples (PKC_1/2 and LSC_wt_1/2) are very alike.
 If you want, you can rule out any sample mixups using the _deseq2_wt_vs_TERT_inhouse_v1.1.Rmd_ script, which compares the samples based on their cell type.

 ### Splicing analysis
  Instead of using the environment specified by _r_env_4_1.yml_, make a new environment using the _r_env_4_1_splicing.yml_ file.
 As an input, you need to provide BAM files of two primary LSC replicates and two TERT LSC replicates.
 These BAM files need to be aligned using a splice-sensitive programme (STAR, TopHat) and they need to be indexed.
 Then, you can provide these as input to _splicing_analysis.v1.1.Rmd_.
-The result will be saved to your results directory and can be used for further analysis in the _deseq2_wt_vs_TERT_LSC_v1.5.Rmd_ or _deseq2_wt_vs_TERT_overall_v1.1.Rmd_ scripts.
+The result will be saved to your results directory and can be used for further analysis in the _deseq2_wt_vs_TERT_LSC_v1.5B.Rmd_ or _deseq2_wt_vs_TERT_overall_v1.2.Rmd_ scripts.

 #
 I hope this code assists you in performing your differential gene/splice analysis.